 Parents/guardians must communicate in writing the permission for someone to pick up a student other than the parent/guardian.
 Office personnel will ask for a state-issued photo ID when someone comes to school to check out a student.
 Students may not be picked up from car services such as Uber and Lyft.
 These companies prohibit minors from being transported alone.

 Late arrival and early dismissal may be excused for the following reasons: (1) illness, (2) death in the family, (3) recognized religious holiday, (4) doctor or dentist appointment, or (5) principal approved emergency or exceptional circumstances.

 As detailed in Williamson County Board of Education Policy 6.200, excused absences include: (1) illness, (2) death in the family, (3) recognized religious holiday, (4) doctor or dentist appointment, or (5) Principal approved emergency or exceptional circumstances.

 The Williamson County School Board Policy 6.200 requires written parental or medical documentation for all absences, tardies, and early dismissals.
 This documentation ensures that school personnel are fully and accurately informed about your child.
 All absences are considered “unexcused” until a note is sent, preferably within 48 hours of the student’s return to school.
+The designation of an absence as “excused” is at the final discretion of the principal.
 When a student’s absences exceed 8 days, a doctor’s note will be required to excuse all future absences.
 Notes are kept on file for the school year.
 Parents/guardians may also send an email with all appropriate information to the school’s front office.